What causes abnormal heart rhythms? 71 possible conditions

 The most common types of abnormal heart rhythms are:

-- Supraventricular tachycardia occurs in the upper chambers of your heart (the atria).
+- Supraventricular tachycardia occurs in the upper chambers of your heart known as the atria.

-- Ventricular tachycardia occurs in the lower chambers (the ventricles).
+- Ventricular tachycardia occurs in the lower chambers known as the ventricles.

-- Sinus tachycardia is a normal increase in the heart rate that may occur when you are sick or excited.
+- Sinus tachycardia is a normal increase in the heart rate that may occur when you’re sick or excited.
 With sinus tachycardia, your heartbeat returns to normal once you get better or calm down.

 Atrial Fibrillation (AF)